Our LOW price is $ 413 ( $47 below retail ! Ours is lowest pricing! )

 How do I know what size to order?
 Clue: Get the same size as your feet.
 Measure your feet... don't guess.

-About the boot's sizing — How They Fit:
+About women's Firestormer sizing — How They Fit:

-Wesco boots run true to your U.S. Men's size.
-They are designed to be worn with heavy boot socks and the sizing advice assumes you will be wearing heavy socks with the boots..
-Order these boots in your true U.S. men's size or ½ size larger to accommodate extra heavy or multiple socks.
+Wesco women's Firestormer boots run true to your U.S. Women's size as measured using a women's Brannock device.
+You can alternately use a men's Brannock device to find your US men's size and convert to US women's size using our conversion information below.
+These boots are designed to be worn with heavy boot socks and the sizing advice assumes you will be wearing heavy socks with the boots.
+Order these boots in your true U.S. Women's size or ½ larger and/ or one width larger to accommodate extra heavy or multiple socks.
 It's OK for these lace-up boots to be slightly large since the lacing system will help ensure a proper fit.
-Being slightly large also gives you more latitude in choosing thicker or thinner socks.
+Being slightly large also gives you more latitude in choosing thicker or thinner socks or using thicker insole liners.

 up from the heel of your stockinged feet along the back of your leg.